gezerman/gezerman.github.io/home.md

 # Welcome!

 Welcome to my personal website.
-This is the place where you can find more information about me and my personal projects.
+This is the place where you can find more information about me and read my blog.
 I have a lot in mind regarding this site so it's #wip

 <br>